cortex-cms/cortex-docs/glossary.md

 ###### ContentItem

-An instance of a `ContentType`, a `ConteItem` is a grouping of `FieldItems` with _content creator_-provided data that is then persisted to the database and search engine.
+An instance of a `ContentType`, a `ConteItem` is a grouping of `FieldItems` with [content creator](/glossary.md#content-creator)-provided data that is then persisted to the database and search engine.

 ###### FieldItem